oscar-bender-stone/honors-thesis/source/1_introduction.typ

 // programs is not the intent of this thesis, and instead, is to _bridge_
 // information _about_ programs.
 Therefore, we are interested in _unifying
 // representations_ of these languages.

-// TODO: determine languages
-// for the example.
-// Do we *want* proof assistants here?
-// We should get straight to the point and quickly wrap up this part of the intro
-// TODO: configure syntax highlighting to be accessible To demonstrate the difficulty of a unified representation, we provide an example with Python and C @transpilation_example.
-[PROVIDE DETAILS ON EXAMPLE] Using LLVM IR would not remove this issue.
-The fundamental differences in memory management would persist, and while this is possible to some extent, it's not completely seamless.
-Manual work is generally required.
-[TODO: what manual work?
-Why?]

 #figure(
   grid(